danakim1004au-prog/azure-water-quality-pipeline/README.md

-**Unsupervised anomaly detection.** An Isolation Forest learns the joint shape of normal behaviour across level, salinity, their rates of change and rainfall, and flags points that don't fit — no labels, no thresholds.
+**Unsupervised anomaly detection.** An Isolation Forest learns the joint shape of normal behaviour across level, salinity, their rates of change and rainfall, and flags points that don't fit, no labels, no thresholds.
 It independently rediscovers the deliberately-injected anomaly scenarios used to validate it.

 > **Why both?** Transparent rules give auditable alerts for the faults you can